wenzlo/EuroRogue/README.md

 __________________________________________________________________________________________________________
 Start Menu-

 	A default Character name is already entered.
 	Use BackSpace to clear it and enter a different one.
 	The character name is the game seed and determines the Character build, enemies and dungeon level generation.
 	UI HotKey to start game.

 	"1) New Game"      -> pres num_row 1 to start the game.
+	"2) New Character" -> pres num_row 2 to re-roll your Character.

 __________________________________________________________________________________________________________
 Abilities-